-2A.7.6 Hours worked in times of Natural Disasters/Pandemic and National Emergency work, for which payment for overtime may be approved by the Chief Executive Officer, at the rates declared in section 2A.7.1 (14).
+2A.7.6 Hours worked in times of a Declared National Emergency, Natural Disasters and Pandemic.

-(1) Notwithstanding the provisions of this policy, where the functions of a Ministry requires work in times of a declared Natural Disaster (e.g. Tropical Cyclones), Pandemic or National Emergency, such periods of work pay be treated as overtime

-(2) Overtime work claim under this section, can only be approved if it was worked within the official time period of a Public Service stand down, as may be declared by the relevant Government body or authority.
+- (1) Notwithstanding the provisions of this policy, where the functions of a Ministry requires work in times of a Declared National Emergency, Natural Disasters (e.g. Tropical Cyclones) or Pandemic, such periods of work may be treated as overtime work, and may exceed forty (40) hours per month, for which payment for overtime may be approved by the Chief Executive Officer, at the rates declared in section 2A.7.1(13). - (2) Overtime work claimed under this section, can only be approved if it was worked within the official time period of a Public Service stand down, as may be declared by the relevant Government body or authority.